joseph-greef/colors/README.md

-e       | Initialize a square in the center of the board of width 2 $radius i       | Randomly initialize the board, cells have a $density % chance of being alive r       | Randomize the ruleset w       | Initialize a diamond in the center of the board with a long exis of 2 $radius x       | Initialize a cross in the center of the board with width 2 $radius and line width 2 $density a + NUM | Set the number of refractory generations after a cell dies d + NUM | Set the $density
+e       | Initialize a square in the center of the board of width 2 $radius i       | Randomly initialize the board, cells have a $density % chance of being alive r       | Randomize the ruleset w       | Initialize a diamond in the center of the board with a long axis of 2 $radius x       | Initialize a cross in the center of the board with width 2 $radius and line width 2 $density a + NUM | Set the number of refractory generations after a cell dies d + NUM | Set the $density